 The malaria (also called malaria) is an infectious disease potentially deadly, caused by parasites of the genus Plasmodium, transmitted by mosquitoes when they bite us.

-Malaria does not occur everywhere in the equatorial or tropical regions of the world, nor in the same country considered malarious area.
-I mean, there's no need to take preventive treatment when you go to Phuket, for example ...
-For malarious areas, it is obviously advisable to consult a doctor before leaving.
+Malaria does not occur everywhere in equatorial or tropical regions of the world, nor in the same country considered a malaria-endemic zone.
+By this I mean: there is no need to take preventive treatment when you go to Phuket, for example...
+For malaria-infested areas, it is obviously advisable to consult a doctor before leaving.
 He alone can properly inform you about the risks of contamination where you are going and how best to prevent them.